pedrolcl/simple-drag-drop/README.md

 one for the left list view (the origin of drag-and-drop) and another one for the right list view (the destination of the drag-and-drop operations).

-Each item on the left list view have two data roles (strings):
+Each item on the left list view has two data roles (strings):
 * Qt::DisplayRole (the displayed item)
 * Qt::UserRole (the data that is drag-and-dropped)

-That is why the strings displayed on the first list view are not the same as the the ones displayed ooon the right one.
+That is why the strings displayed on the first list view are not the same as the the ones displayed on the right list view.

 Copyright (c) 2023, Pedro López-Cabanillas

 SPDX-License-Identifier: BSD-3-Clause